circleci/circle-env/README.md

 When you run `./build.sh` it will compile all scripts under `src/scripts/<distro>` into big `circle-env-precise` and `circle-env-trusty` scripts.

+### Hosting Files

+When you want to upload files for your scripts, CircleCI AWS S3 bucket is the best place for the performance.
+Please let us know and we will upload files for you.

 ### Test (manually)

 Because the scripts are meant to be run on CircleCI build images, they may be broken when you run on your local Linux box.